goldexrobot/core.integration.backend/README.md

 ## API

-Goldex backend exposes an API to provide some extended information like photos, storage access history etc.
+Goldex core backend exposes an API to provide some extended information like machines available for some specific project, photos available, evaluation history etc.
-Moreover the API allows business backend to control a vending machine.
+Moreover the API allows business backend to control a vending machine (switch operational mode).

-Calls to the API must be supplied with basic HTTP auth header.
-You can get the login/key in the Goldex dashboard.
+Calls to the API must be supplied with a basic HTTP auth header.
+Contact Goldex support to get the credentials.

 See [Swagger](https://goldexrobot.github.io/core.integration.backend/#api-v1).